 Full Types of Bone Fractures Description

-When sudden pressure pulls a bone out of its socket at the joint, the injury is called a dislocation.
-When a bone actually breaks, it is called a fracture and these may vary in seriousness.
 The older a person is, the longer it takes for a bone to heal; a child may recover within a few weeks and an elderly person may take several months.
 At all ages, some bones will heal faster than others.
 An arm may heal in a month, but a leg may take up to six months.
 Once a bone mends, it is usually stronger along the fracture line than it was before the break.